serverless/test/docs/run-serverless.md

 Note: It implies relying on `modulesCacheStub`, so all serverless framework modules will be freshly required.

+#### `shouldUseLegacyVariablesResolver`

+By default `runServerless` runs a new variables resolver to resolve any variables in service configuration

+If for a valid reason just legacy resolver should be used (e.g. we may want to test it) it can be forced with this setting

 #### `modulesCacheStub` (optional)

 When provided, serverless instance will be created out of freshly required module,